synrc/n2o/COC.md

 Maximal inclusion.
-We do care your sex, race, nationality, split config, be whoever you want to be and manifest yourself as many mindstreams as you wish.
+We do care your sex, race, nationality, split config, be whoever you want to be and manifest yourself in as many mindstreams as you wish.

 ## 2. Openness